 Another drawback is power use.
 OLEDs display dark areas very easily, white or very light images can require up to three times the power that a traditional LED would consume.
 This often leads to OLED displays being overall more power-hungry.

-If you’re going to spring for an OLED TV, you might as well get the best available.
-The king of the current crop of OLEDs is Sony’s Bravia XR A90J Master Series, available in 55-inch, 65-inch, and 83-inch models.
+If you’re going to spring for an OLED TV, you might as well get one of the best OLED TVs available.
+The king of the current crop of OLEDs is Sony’s Bravia XR A90J Master Series, available in 55-inch, 65-inch, and 83-inch models and one of the best gaming TVs on the market.
 If you have a PS5 or Xbox Series S/X and can afford to throw down several thousand dollars on a new television, the Sony A90J will get the most out of those high-end consoles.
 The 55-inch has an MSRP of $2,799.99, 10 inches more will cost you $1,000 more, and the big boy, the 83-inch, runs $7,999.99 MSRP.

-If that price tag turns you off, consider VIZIO’s OLED H1 televisions, available in 55-inch and 65-inch models, which are about half the price but don’t offer quite the level of picture.
+Another top-tier option among the best TVs for PS5, etc., is the LG C1, assuming your budget still starts in the multi-thousands.
+If that price tag turns you off, consider VIZIO’s OLED H1 televisions, available in 55-inch and 65-inch models, which are about almost half the price but don’t offer quite the level of picture.
 It’s an acceptable compromise for a picture quality that can still be considered stunning.

 What does this mean for streaming, movies, and gaming?

 Contrast is important for deep black and low levels of light bleed, giving images a much more sharp and film-like image.
 When it comes to movies, where light is very important to set moods, contrast is extremely important.
-For gaming, certain genres (like horror games and games inspired by the “Dark Souls” series) really improve with great contrast, as you can get light and show without the “foggy” greys that you’d need to settle for on worse displays.
+When looking for the best TVs for gaming, certain genres (like horror games and games inspired by the “Dark Souls” series) really improve with great contrast, as you can get light and show without the “foggy” greys that you’d need to settle for on worse displays.

 QLED vs. OLED: What kind of TV technology should I buy?